Emotional Dumping vs. Venting: 7 Ways to Escape the Spiral

 Here are some examples to illustrate how it appears in different relationships and situations:

-emotional dumping in relationships
+Emotional dumping in relationships

 The listener may feel emotionally abandoned, exhausted, and unheard as a result of this one-sided conversation.
 It leads to an imbalance over time, which makes the partnership feel less like a collaboration and more like a responsibility.